izzycrouch/natural-language-classifier/README.md

 In this project I will build a full AI pipeline, using a publically accessable dataset.
 I will:
 - Ingest and store that data reliably, using a local script which will form the basis for an AWS Lambda with RDS
-- Train a model on that data to understand or generate insights
+- Train a model on that data to understand insights
 - Create a chatbot interface that uses your trained model
 - Add RAG (Retrieval-Augmented Generation) functionality using simple local files